pyinstaller/pyinstaller/doc/hooks.rst

-Hooks of this type are only recognized if they are stored in a sub-folder named ``pre_find_module_path`` in a hooks folder, either in the distributed hooks folder or an ``--additional-hooks-dir`` folder.
+Hooks of this type are only recognized if they are stored in a sub-folder named ``pre_find_module_path`` in a hooks folder, either in the distributed hooks folder or an :option:`--additional-hooks-dir` folder.
 You may have normal hooks as well as hooks of this type for the same module.
 For example |PyInstaller| includes both a ``hooks/hook-distutils.py`` and also a ``hooks/pre_find_module_path/hook-distutils.py``.